joshlesicar/doris_fine_scale/2_data_processing_read_mapping_and_variant_calling.md

 done
 ```

-*FastQC* v0.12.1 and *MultiQC* v1.18 used again to assess the impact of *fastp* v0.23.4 on the reads. *Kraken2* v2.1.3 is then employed to identify potential contaminants from a database of reference sequences including archea, bacteria, viral, plasmid, vector and human.
+*Kraken2* v2.1.3 was then employed to identify potential contaminants from a database of reference sequences including archea, bacteria, viral, plasmid, vector and human.
 Unclassified reads are isolated for downstream analysis.
+Unclassified outputs became ".fq" (uncompressed) files.
 ``` bash
 for R1 in "$INPUT_DIR"/*_R1.fastq.gz
 do